Clinton Kelly (TV personality): Television

 Kelly became the moderator of the ABC daytime show The Chew in 2011.
 Kelly was selected for The Chew after meeting a producer who had read his 2008 book, “Freakin’ Fabulous: How to Dress, Speak, Behave, Eat, Drink, Entertain, Decorate, and Generally Be Better Than Everyone Else.”
-He did several screen tests, where the chemistry with his co-stars were evident, and started the show in 2011.
+He did several screen tests, where the chemistry with his co-stars was evident, and started the show in 2011.
 The show featured food and lifestyle topics and relied on the chemistry of the co-hosts.
 The show was more reflective of Kelly’s interests and actual life, when not on TV, as it covered food, entertaining, and lifestyle topics.
 It ran for seven seasons and was a staple in ABC’s weekday lineup.
 In 2015, Kelly shared the Daytime Emmy Award for Outstanding Informative Talk Show Host with his cohosts on The Chew.
-Kelly reflected on the positive energy and goal of the show to have fun: “That’s a great feeling that people are tuning in because they enjoy hanging out and we’re inspiring them to create things.”
+Kelly reflected on the positive energy and goal of the show, to have fun: “That’s a great feeling that people are tuning in because they enjoy hanging out and we’re inspiring them to create things.”
 Kelly maintains close relationships with Michael Symon and Carla Hall.

 Kelly was the host of the fifth & sixth seasons of the Food Network's seasonal cooking competition show, Spring Baking Championship, from 2019 to 2020.
 The show featured one-hour episodes where 10 bakers compete for the ultimate grand prize of $25,000 and the title of Champion.
 Kelly also hosts the Haunted Gingerbread Showdown for the Food Network where nine gingerbread artists create displays to impress the judges for an ultimate prize and a feature in Food Network Magazine.
 He has also been featured and served as a guest judge on other Food Network shows where his expertise in lifestyle, entertaining and food is relied upon.

-He has also hinted to fans that he is developing a new show in the home space.
+He also hinted to fans in 2019 that he is developing a new show in the home space.